Lufthansa returns to annual profit after Covid losses

 When the coronavirus brought global air travel to a halt, Lufthansa suffered massive losses and had to be bailed out by the German government in 2020.

-But as vaccines were rolled out and countries shifted to living with the virus, the airline benefited from pent-up demand, and has bounced back faster than expected.
+But as vaccines were rolled out and countries shifted to living with the virus, the airline -- one of Europe's biggest -- benefited from pent-up demand, and has bounced back faster than expected.

+Lufthansa, which also includes Eurowings, Austrian, Swiss and Brussels Airlines, said 102 million passengers flew with airlines of the group in 2022 -- more than twice as many as in 2021.

+The number of flights offered over the year was expanded to meet growing demand -- although Lufthansa noted there was a "short-term overload of the overall system" during the summer, leading to it and other airlines cancelling flights.

 © 2023 AFP